-TRINITY RIVER AUTHORITY OF TEXAS TEN MILE CREEK SYSTEM REVENUE IMPROVEMENT AND REFUNDING BONDS, SERIES 2016, DATED SEPTEMBER 1, 2016, IN THE PRINCIPAL AMOUNT OF \$67,340,000
+TRINITY RIVER AUTHORITY OF TEXAS TEN MILE CREEK SYSTEM REVENUE IMPROVEMENT AND REFUNDING BONDS, SERIES 2019

+IN THE AGGREGATE PRINCIPAL AMOUNT OF \$29,895,000

-AS BOND COUNSEL FOR THE ISSUER (the "Issuer") of the Bonds described above (the "Bonds"), we have examined into the legality and validity of the Bonds, which are payable, bear interest and are subject to further provisions, all in accordance with the terms and conditions stated in the text of the Bonds and the resolution of the Issuer authorizing the issuance of the Bonds, including the Pricing Certificate of the General Manager authorized thereby (collectively, the "Resolution").
+AS BOND COUNSEL FOR THE TRINITY RIVER AUTHORITY OF TEXAS (the "Issuer") of the Bonds described above (the "Bonds"), we have examined into the legality and validity of the Bonds, which are payable, bear interest and are subject to further provisions, all in accordance with the terms and conditions stated in the text of the Bonds and the resolution of the Issuer authorizing the issuance of the Bonds, including the Pricing Certificate of General Manager authorized thereby (collectively, the "Resolution").

-WE HAVE EXAMINED the Constitution and laws of the State of Texas, certified copies of the proceedings of the Issuer and other documents authorizing and relating to the issuance of said Bonds, including one of the executed Bonds (Bond Number TR-1).
+WE HAVE EXAMINED the Constitution and laws of the State of Texas, certified copies of the proceedings of the Issuer and other documents authorizing and relating to the issuance of said Bonds, including one of the executed Bonds (Bond Number T-1).